014537890 info@lawline.ie

 How long do I have to bring a Claim for Dental negligence – Date of Knowledge?

-Normally the Statute of Limitations provides two years within which to bring a claim for personal injury or medical negligence.
-However, when it comes to cases of medical and dental negligence the two year period may have passed before the patient even finds out that something has been done wrong.
-In these situations the Statute contains an exception to the two year rule known as the Date of Knowledge.
-Under this rule the two year limitation will not begin to run against the patient until such time as they could reasonably have known about the injury sustained.
+Typically, the Statute of Limitations gives two years to initiate a claim for personal injury or medical negligence.
+However, in cases of medical and dental negligence, this two-year period might expire before the patient even becomes aware that something has gone wrong.
+In these situations, the Statute includes an exception to the two-year rule known as the Date of Knowledge.
+According to this exception, the two-year limitation does not start until the patient could reasonably have become aware of the injury sustained.

 How does the process of bringing a Dental Negligence Claim work?

-The above list outlines the most common cases of dental negligence in Ireland, however, this list is not exhaustive and there are many other areas wherein a dental practitioner can be found to have failed in their duty of care.
-If you are not sure whether or not you have a statable claim then please call one of our specialists today for a free consultation at Synnott Lawline Solicitors.
+The above list highlights the most common instances of dental negligence in Ireland, but it is not comprehensive, and many other areas may also involve a dental practitioner failing in their duty of care.
+If you are unsure whether you have a valid claim, please contact one of our specialists today for a free consultation at Synnott Lawline Solicitors.

 Cosmetic dentistry includes, but is not limited to: